trans-travel/trans-travel/us/ga.md

 ## Medical Care

  * Trans medical care is legal for adults
- * Medical care for transgender children is restricted.
-While puberty blockers are legal, hormone therapy and surgery is illegal.
+ * After July 1, 2023, medical care for transgender children will be restricted.
+While puberty blockers will be legal, hormone therapy and surgery will be illegal.

 ## Child Custody / Abuse